 The vacuum cleaner style design means this mop stands up by itself so you can stop cleaning and let go at any point without worrying about it falling over or spilling water.
 With a cord length of 5.5m, you can cover a large area without having to re-plug it in.

 The dirt grip pads are tailored to absorb the grimy water really efficiently and they can go in the washing machine so are re-usable.

 The main issue with this mop is that it is not as powerful as some models.
 It still does a great job cleaning floors and makes light work of mopping.

-3. Best Upright Steam Cleaner – Vax S86-SF-CC Steam Fresh Combi Classic
+3. Best for Laminate – Vax S86-SF-CC Steam Fresh Combi Classic Steam Cleaner

 - Detachable handheld unit

 - Only 15 minutes of steam time

 For really thorough cleaning, Vax has developed this upright model that does a lot more than it would first appear to.
 With a detachable handheld steamer, you can use it to clean countertops, hobs, taps and bathroom suites as well.

 With variable steam control and overheat protection, this small machine can shift even the most stubborn stains.